skrattaren/apf.rst/apf.rst

   even seen a greenfly, but I ain't never seen a dragon fly"

-  Sounds reminiscent of the 'I've never seen an elephant fly' song which the crows sing in Walt Disney's 1941 movie "Dumbo_".
+  Sounds reminiscent of the 'I've never seen an elephant fly' song which the crows sing in Walt Disney's 1941 movie **Dumbo**.
 Another similar children's song is called 'The Never Song' by Edward Lipton.

 - [p.
 97/88] "[...]
 Gayheart Talonthrust of Ankh stood fourteen thumbs